 Observe animals growing over a

 period of time e.g. chicks, caterpillars,

 a baby (caterpillars released as

 butterflies)

 Ask questions of a parent about how

 they look after their baby

 Ask pet owners questions about how

 they look after their pet parent

 visitors

 Explore the effect of exercise on their

 bodies

 Classify food in a range of ways,

 including using the Eatwell guide

 Investigate washing hands, using

 glitter gel

+Pitter Per

-SUMMER KS1 LKS2 UKS2 1 Iants (Year National Curriculum Objectives • identify and name a variety of common wild and garden plants, including deciduous and evergreen trees • identify and describe the basic structure of a variety of common flowering plants, including trees.
-Can name trees and other plants that they see regularly Can describe some of the key features of these trees and plants e.g. the shape of the leaves, the colour of the flower/blossom Can point out trees which lost their leaves and those that kept them the whole year Can point to and name the parts of a plant, recognising that they are not always the same e.g. identify and describe the functions of different parts of flowering plants: roots, stem/trunk, leaves and flowers explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) things and their describe how living things are classified and some of the invertebrate
+SUMMER KS1 LKS2 UKS2 objectives) • identify and name a variety of common wild and garden plants, including deciduous and evergreen trees • identify and describe the basic structure of a variety of common flowering plants, including trees.
+Can name trees and other plants that they see regularly Can describe some of the key features of these trees and plants e.g. the shape of the leaves, the colour of the flower/blossom Can point out trees which lost their leaves and those that kept them the whole year Can point to and name the parts of a plant, recognising that they are not always the same e.g. flowering plants: roots, stem/trunk, leaves and flowers explore the requirements of plants for life and growth (air, light, water, nutrients from soil, and room to grow) and how they vary from plant to plant investigate the way in which water is transported within plants explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation things and their habitats (y6 objectives) describe how living things are classified into broad groups according to common observable characteristics and based on Can give examples of animals in the five vertebrate groups and some of the invertebrate groups Can give the key characteristics of the five vertebrate groups and some invertebrate groups Can compare the characteristics of animals in different groups